Novo Executive Search And Selection Marks 20 Years Of Excellence In Executive Search

 Founding Director Dale Perrett states that the most significant accomplishment is

-“Longevity, successfully trading through global financial crisis, a pandemic and multiple economic ups and downs.”
+“Longevity, successfully trading through a global financial crisis, a pandemic and multiple economic fluctuations.”

 Division Manager Susannah Mallaghan comments: